carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 {% endblock %}
 ```

-This will render the language switcher in the browser but we won't know which language has been selected.
-To fix this we need to add another context configurator which will store the selected language.
+This will render the language switcher in the browser but we will not know which language has been selected.
+To fix this, we need to add another context configurator which will store the selected language.

-Similar to the `ProductContextConfigurator` we'll fetch the language code from the request and save it in the layout context.
+Similar to the `ProductContextConfigurator`,  we will fetch the language code from the request and save it in the layout context.

 ```php
 namespace Acme\Bundle\LocaleBundle\Layout\Extension;